 - The stops are varied and appeal to a variety of interests.

 Tip: Don't take a bus tour if the traffic is bad; you'll waste too much time.
-Pop into a hotel and ask the concierge if there's a tourist map.
+Pop into a hotel and ask the concierge if there's a tourist map; it will show where all the attractions are.

 One-day itineraries made easy